cPanel ELevate blockers

 We only support the following PHP versions:

 If any of your users use a PHP version earlier than these, the ELevate process will be blocked.
-If these versions are only installed but not in use, the system will upgrade as normal, but these PHP versions will not be reinstalled.
+If these PHP versions are only installed but not in use, the system will upgrade as normal, but the PHP versions will not be reinstalled.

 Hardened PHP

-If you use Imunify 360, it can provide hardened PHP for versions 5.1 through 7.1 on AlmaLinux as well as CentOS 7.
+Imunify 360 provides hardened PHP for versions 5.1 and later.
 The upgrade process will detect these hardened PHP versions and allow the upgrade to occur.

 Filesystem mount command

 The ELevate process reboots your system multiple times during the upgrade process.
-We ensure that the mount -a commant succeeds starting the ELevate process.
-The filesystem muat remain the same between each reboot.
+We ensure that the mount -a command succeeds before starting the ELevate process.
+This helps to verify the filesystem will remain the same between each reboot.

 GRUB2 configuration